coreruleset/modsecurity-docker/README.md

 ### TLS/HTTPS

 The TLS is configured by default on port 443.
-Note: The default configuration uses self signed certificates, to use your own certificates (recommended) COPY or mount (-v) your server.crt and server.key into /usr/local/apache2/conf/.
-Please remember you'll need to forward the HTTPS port
+Note: The default configuration uses self signed certificates, to use your own certificates (recommended) COPY or mount (-v) your server.crt and server.key into `/usr/local/apache2/conf/`.
+Please remember you'll need to forward the HTTPS port.

 ```
 $ docker build -t my-modsec .